4222G18/NEKG_G/Final_project/README.md

 ## 6.Dataset

-For the numeracy embedding step, we mock a `1000*100` DataFrame to train the embedding.
-And apply ISNE to preliminary review and filter the relatively ideal model
+For the number embedding step, we construct a simple knowledge graph to train the embedding.
+And apply TSNE to preliminary visualize, review and filter the relatively ideal model

-For the reality scenario test, we apply `df_with_gcs` which is a dataset that is highly sensitive to numbers
+For the reality scenario task, we uses `df_with_gcs` that contains numbers.
+Its text data are notes commentting on the conodition of patients and labels are whether patients can leave the hospital.
+In the texts, there is an idicator called "gcs + a number" .
+It shows the degree of patient's coma and ranges from 1-14, which is closely related to whether patients can leave.

 ## 7.Result